top of page

 "From the Screen (to the Screen) to the Concert Hall: Arrangement as a Worldbuilding and Worldbridging Device in the Kingdom Hearts Series."
 In The Oxford Handbook of Arrangement Studies.
 Edited by Ryan Raul Bañagale.

 with James Denis Mc Glynn. “‘We are what they grow beyond’: Visions (and Sounds) of a Transnational Star Wars.”
-Musicology Now essay.
+Musicology Now.
 December 18. https://musicologynow.org/we-are-what-they-grow-beyond-visions-and-sounds-of-a-transnational-star-wars/

 “Uematsu’s Postgame: The Music of Final Fantasy in the Concert Hall (and Beyond).”
 In The Music of Nobuo Uematsu in the Final Fantasy Series.
 Edited by Richard Anatone.